shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/29/solution/README.md

-# Dispatching Calls
+# Add Proof of Existence Dispatch

-You can find the solution to the previous step here.
+Find the solution to the previous step here.